openthread/openthread/src/cli/README.md

 ### wakeup wakeupid clear

-Clears all wake-up identifers in the Wake-up Identifier table.
+Clears all wake-up identifiers in the Wake-up Identifier table.

 `OPENTHREAD_CONFIG_WAKEUP_END_DEVICE_ENABLE` is required.